georgid/AlignmentDuration/README.md

 AlignmentDuration
 ======

 Tool for Aligning lyrics to audio automatically using a phonetic recognizer with Hidden Markov Models.

-A version with explicit durations of reference syllables can be turned on with the parameter [WITH_DURATIONS](https://github.com/georgid/AlignmentDuration/blob/noteOnsets/src/align/ParametersAlgo.py#L36)
+The Viterbi Decoding with explicit durations of reference syllables can be toggled on with the parameter [WITH_DURATIONS](https://github.com/georgid/AlignmentDuration/blob/noteOnsets/src/align/ParametersAlgo.py#L36)

 Built from scratch.
 Alternatively one can use this tool as a wrapper around  [htk](http://htk.eng.cam.ac.uk/download.shtml) (may be faster) by setting the parameter [DECODE_WITH_HTK](https://github.com/georgid/AlignmentDuration/blob/noteOnsets/src/align/ParametersAlgo.py#L47)